 Pride and prejudice: same-sex relations through history

 What is 'normal' sexuality?
-Brian Lewis explores diverse examples of same-sex relations throughout history and from across the globe that challenge modern conceptions of sexual identity and behaviour
+Professor of history Brian Lewis explores diverse examples of same-sex relations throughout history and from across the globe that challenge modern conceptions of sexual identity and behaviour

 The Report of the Departmental Committee on Homosexual Offences and Prostitution (better known as the Wolfenden Report) concluded that it should: in the interests of public decorum, street prostitution should be penalised more heavily, but homosexuality between two men over the age of 21 in private should be decriminalised.
 After a decade’s delay, the 1967 Sexual Offences Act was passed.
 It followed Wolfenden’s recommendation on the partial decriminalisation of homosexuality.

 The publication of the Wolfenden Report is a prominent episode in gay liberation narratives that track progress in the UK from the dark days of faith-based persecution and pseudo-scientific stigmatisation all the way to gay marriage and full legislative equality.
 Other western countries have their own stories, but nearly all of them have ended up in pretty much the same place.
 And, the story continues, what the west has achieved can be replicated by an orchestrated campaign for gay and lesbian brethren in more benighted parts of the world where official homophobia remains rampant.
 All of this is compelling, to a degree – but the historical reality is more complicated.
 Wolfenden provides us with an entry point into an alternative – and much queerer – world of human sexuality.